DamnUi/Random-String-Gen-to-check-if-its-a-word/README.md

 ![](https://cdn.discordapp.com/attachments/901172978199433286/927591473829003334/unknown.png)

 ## Want To Contribute?
-I'm then open to contributions to make it faster, or to improve its design, or just a better word list, etc.
+I'm more then open to contributions to make it faster, or to improve its design, or just a better word list, etc.

     Fork
                do changes